vj-codes/MyUniApp/README.md

 ### Solution :
 MyUniApp is an android application that can be used to store data regarding everything that is happening in the college be it events, clubs, lectures or assignments.
+The app has four screens - Events, Clubs, Lectures and Assignments screen.
 Live updated data can be visible in android studio using the roomdatabase.

 ### Concepts used in the app :